How to Dehydrate Olives – Dehydrating Olives, A Step-by-Step Guide

 Start checking for doneness in 6 to 8 hours.
 Fully dried olives will feel pliable while warm in the dehydrator.
 It’s best to remove the tray from the food dehydrator or unplug the dehydrator and let them cool down a bit and then recheck.
 When dried, the olives should easily snap and break into smaller pieces.

-finished dehyrating olives and ready for conditioning
+The olives have finished dehydrating and are now ready for equalizing and conditioning

 A tray full of dehydrated olives from our 10-ounce jar and now ready for the next step of conditioning.